CatHood0/flutter_quill_to_pdf/README.md

 # Flutter Quill to PDF

-This package allow us create PDF's using deltas from Quill.
+This package allow us create PDF's using Deltas from Quill.

 Some options that can be configured:

 - `DeltaAttributesOptions` (this attributes will be applied to whole delta)
 - We can use custom fonts.
 Using `onRequest` functions in `PDFConverter` we can detect the font family detected, and use a custom implementation to return a `Font` valid to `pdf` package _Just works automatically with the default library implementation_
-- `CustomConverter`, which helps you create custom PDF widgets using custom regular expressions.
+- `CustomConverter`, which helps you create custom PDF widgets using custom regular expressions. _By now is not working_
 - Optional front matter and back matter
 - Page format using `PDFPageFormat` class
-- `CustomPDFWidget` functions in `PDFConverter`that let us customize the detected style, and create a custom pdf widget implementation
+- `CustomPDFWidget` functions in `PDFConverter` that let us customize the detected style, and create a custom pdf widget implementation _By now is not working_
 - `ThemeData` optional theme data that let us changes the theme for to pdf document
-- Set custom rules from `html2md` to customize your own markdown style detection _(It could have conflicts if don't customize the `CustomPDFWidget` functions to detect your custom markdown style implementation)_
-- Set a custom `ConverterOption` to `PDFConverter` to customize your own html rendering implementation _(It could have conflicts if you don't also make your own `CustomPDFWidget` functions, to detect your new html style.
-And you should also have to change the default rules of the package to make correct detect of this custom implemenation)_

 > By default, the delta is processed by a local implementation that uses `DeltaAttributesOptions` to apply custom attributes (if it is not null), making it easier to add an attribute to the entire delta.
 If you want to create your own implementation or simply use a default delta, use `PDFConverter(...params).createDocument(shouldProcessDeltas: false)`.